Position: Director of Soccer

 Professional Playing Career

 After graduating from Baker in 1994, Houser enjoyed a 12-year professional soccer career.
 He spent 11 seasons with the Kansas City Comets and one with the St. Louis Steamers and the Baltimore Blast.
 Houser was an All-Star selection during the 1999 and 2000 seasons and an All-Pro selection in 2000.
 Houser also played outdoor soccer in the USL A-League for the Hampton Roads Mariners (1996), Rochester Rhinos (1997) and the Milwaukee Rampage (2000).
-Every team Houser was on went to post-season play.
+Every team Houser appeared with went on to play in the post-season.
 In 1997 the Kansas City Comets won the NPSL championship.
 From 2000 to 2003 Houser was part of the U.S. National Team Futsal Player Pool.

 Collegiate Playing Career